Welcome to Responsible Genoa Twp

 Where do I find my Assessed Market Value?
 And the cost of the proposed levy on my property?

-Delaware County Auditor
+Go to Delaware County Auditor

 Find your property.
 Current Value total is near the middle of the Property Information page.